-PenARC researchers in the field of social prescribing are leading a new partnership to ensure that evidence of the impact of social prescribing is accessible, useful and compelling, the National Academy for Social Prescribing has announced today.
+PenARC researchers in the field of social prescribing are leading a new partnership to ensure that evidence of the impact of social prescribing is accessible, useful and compelling.

 The academic partnership and the Academy will work closely with NHS England and NHS Improvement and other partners, to share existing evidence more effectively, and with focus on outcomes for people, local systems and communities.
 It will be led by the University of Plymouth’s National Institute for Health and Care Research Applied Research Collaboration South West Peninsula and includes: The Centre for Evidence Based Medicine, based in the Nuffield Department of Primary Care, University of Oxford; University of East London; Sheffield Hallam University; The Social Prescribing Network; University of the West of England; and University College London and the National Centre for Creative Health.